 Meat grown in a lab may be more sustainable than meat taken from an animal, but does a steak straight from a petri dish sound yummy?

 Lab grown meat, once just a dream, is here: "Fifty years hence, we shall escape the absurdity of growing a whole chicken in order to eat the breast or wing by growing these parts separately under a suitable medium."
-Winston Churchill's 1931 forecast is the logic behind lab-grown meat (also called clean meat, in vitro meat and petri meat).
+Winston Churchill's 1931 forecast is the logic behind lab-grown meat (also called cultured meat, clean meat, in vitro meat and petri meat).
 Yep, the meat is grown in a lab from cell cultures—without raising or slaughtering an actual animal.

-How Is Lab Grown Meat Made?
+How Is Cultured Meat Made?

 Researchers at Maastricht University developed this process for growing beef in a lab, rather than out on the range.